Canner/react-modular-table/README.md

 other props (other than the props above) send to `<DivRow/>` will pass to the `<div/>` directly.

+You can get row height via `data-rowHeight` attribute.

 In other words, `<DivRow/>` is just like `<tr/>`.

 ### \<DivCell/\>